-The Living Field Garden was created in 2004 from a corner of farmland at the James Hutton Institute, near Dundee, a mile north of the Tay estuary.
+The Living Field Garden was created in 2004 from a corner of a muddy field at the James Hutton Institute, near Dundee, a mile north of the Tay estuary.
 It is a place to display and study the crops, wild plants and habitats of lowland Scotland.
 It is a community garden maintained by staff at the Institute and is open at all times to visitors.

-This web site opened in 2014 to celebrate the first 10 years of the Living Field garden.
+This web site began in 2014 to celebrate the first 10 years of the Living Field garden.
 Here we will show the habitats created in the Garden and the crops and wild plants grown in this region – cereals, legumes, medicinals, oils, dyes, vegetables and fibres.
-(List and links below.)

 Now in the garden